jeremy-w/ttrss-tool/README.md

 ## Basic Idea
 - `ttrss-tool ls`
-  lists categories (suffixed with `/`) and feeds without categories.
+  lists categories (suffixed with '/'), special categories (suffixed with '%'), and feeds (no suffix) and virtual feeds (suffixed with '@') at that level.
 - `ttrss-tool ls /category`
   lists subcategories and feeds in that category.
 - `ttrss-tool ls -R`
   recursively lists categories and feeds.
+- `ttrss-tool mkdir /category` adds a new, empty (sub)category.
-- `ttrss-tool cp feedurl /category` adds the feed to the category.
-(Mnemonic: "copy".)
+- `ttrss-tool ln feedurl /category` links a new feed into the specified category.
 - `ttrss-tool rm feedID`
   removes the feed with the specified ID from your subscriptions.